The Tragic Story of Seong Deok-Im: Royal Noble Consort Uibin Seong to King Jeongjo

 Where She Rests

-The death of Uibin was a difficult one and it took King Jeongjo 2 months before performing the burial.
+The death of Uibin was a difficult one, and it took King Jeongjo 2 months before performing the burial.
 King Jeongjo broke the laws of the royal court and buried Uibin next to her son, Crown Prince Munhyo.
-No matter their mother-son relationship, the fact that Uibin was a concubine put her into a lower rank than her son and so, therefore, should not lie next to him.
+No matter their mother-son relationship, the fact that Uibin was a concubine put her into a lower rank than her son and therefore, she should not lie next to him.
 In this case, it was a special situation.
 It's also been written that he planted many trees by their tombs.

 Originally, Uibin Seong's tomb was laid in Hyochang Park but during the Japanese occupation, the tomb was moved to Goyang in 1944 to Seosamneung Tomb (Historical Site No. 200).
-Because of the transport of the tomb, the size and shape were damaged.
+Because of the transport of the tomb, its size and shape were damaged.
 However, because King Jeongjo's monument still remains, we know that Uibin Seong was his most beloved concubine.

 어제비문 Yesterday's Inscription